Rozay-DEV-24/Capstone-Improving-Navigation-UofA/README.md

 # ImprovingNavigationUA
-Improving Navigation and Accessibility for Visually Impaired People at the University of Arizona
+Improving Navigation and Accessibility for Visually Impaired People at the University of Arizona Built with a FastAPI backend and an HTML/JavaScript frontend, the system enables users to upload images or type building names to receive:

+🔍 OCR-based address recognition from campus signage

+🧠 Vision-language model fallback (Gemma or LLaMA-3.2) for scene understanding

+📍 Nearby building detection using OpenStreetMap or GIS APIs

+🧭 Accessible route generation (ramps, elevators) using OSM and UArizona routing APIs

+💬 Chat-style interaction with screen-reader friendly UI and ARIA attributes

+The project integrates multimodal AI, geospatial APIs, and accessibility datasets to ensure inclusive navigation experiences.

 //Install Dependencies
 pip install -r requirements.txt